SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketObjectLockConfiguration.md

 ## SYNOPSIS
 Adds an AWS::S3::Bucket.ObjectLockConfiguration resource property to the template.
-Places an object lock configuration on the specified bucket.
+Places an Object Lock configuration on the specified bucket.
-The rule specified in the object lock configuration will be applied by default to every new object placed in the specified bucket.
+The rule specified in the Object Lock configuration will be applied by default to every new object placed in the specified bucket.

 ## SYNTAX